-The Canada-US Coalition to End Race Correction in Health Care (CERCH) is a bi-national initiative to eliminate preventable health inequities that systematically target Black people, leading to clinical practices that produce unnecessary suffering, lower quality of life and premature death.
+The Canada-US Coalition to End Race Correction in Health Care (CU-CERCH) is a bi-national initiative to eliminate preventable health inequities that systematically target Black people, leading to clinical practices that produce unnecessary suffering, lower quality of life and premature death.

 To do this, we:

 - Advocate across health systems and jurisdictions for a systematic approach to ending race correction in Canada and the United States.

 - Work directly with health care providers, organizations and decision-makers who are committed to ending race correction.

 - Provide accurate information to Black patients and Black communities.

 CU-CERCH was founded by a group of Black scientists, clinicians, medical students, public health professionals, researchers and others.
 Founding members include: REDE4BLACKLIVES, the Black Public Health Collective, the Black Medical Students’ Association of Canada, the Health Equity and Justice in Medicine and the Anti-racism in Medicine Action Roundtable #AIMART on Twitterspace and Clubhouse and Black Doc Village.